MRSA Infection Symptoms & Treatments

 MRSA sinus infections are not particularly common, but they can cause serious health problems if they go untreated.
 MRSA symptoms may be similar to those of acute sinusitis or chronic sinusitis.
 Sometimes, people do not realize that they have a MRSA infection until they attempt to treat the infection with antibiotics and find that the condition does not go away.
 This is because MRSA is resistant to many antibiotics.
 It is important to consult a physician at New York ENT if you are suffering from a sinus infection that is recurring or does not clear up with antibiotics.
 Sometimes, it is due to a MRSA infection in the sinuses.

-If you are suffering from a sinus infection and would like more information about MRSA sinus infections, the first step towards feeling better is to schedule an evaluation with an experienced ear, nose and throat doctor.
+If you are suffering from a sinus infection or MRSA sinus infection and would like more information about MRSA sinus infections, the first step towards feeling better is to schedule an evaluation with an experienced ear, nose and throat doctor.
 Board certified physicians with New York ENT have extensive experience diagnosing and treating a wide variety of nasal conditions.
 Fill out the form on this page or call our office at (212) 873-6168 to schedule an appointment today.